fmj95817/nkuv6helper/README.md

 remove useless extra ipv6 stateless addresses given by the stupid routers.

 so that you can access ipv6 net with the correct ipv6 address.

+supporting linux and windows. maybe mac as well but not tested.